 This department is entitled to confer doctoral and post-doctoral degrees (doctor of art, habilitated doctor of music arts) in composition and theory of music, and conducting.
-The department offers two lines of training, conducting and composition, and theory of music, in three specialisations: composition, symphonic and operatic conducting, and theory of music.
+The department offers two lines of training, conducting and composition, and theory of music, in specialisations: composition, symphony and opera conducting, theory of music, wind orchestra conducting (opening is planned based on the numer admitted candidates).

 Composition trains people who create works of music.
 The purpose of this course is to achieve comprehensive knowledge and skills in composing technique, with particular focus on contemporary composing techniques.
 The following professors teach composition classes: Krzysztof Baculewski, Zbigniew Bagiński, Marcin Błażewicz, Aleksander Kościów, Paweł Łukaszewski, Stanisław Moryto.